Table of contents

 If you have asked yourself these queries and addressed the issues, it is time to begin the installation.

-Concrete-filled bases must be equally spaced across the perimeter where your fence will stand.
+Temporary Fence Feet must be equally spaced across the perimeter where your fence will stand.
 It is important to remember when placing bases that they remain out of public spaces.
 The last thing anyone needs is a tripping hazard from an exposed base on an adjacent footpath.

 The area has been surveyed, you have the necessary equipment, it’s now time to build the temporary fence starting with the panels.
 Place the first vertical leg post of your panel into one of the concrete base holes before placing the second leg post into the base at the opposite end.
 The panel will be able to stand freely now without your support.
 You can now install more panels along the edge of the site, fitting one post into the previous block.